 In This Section

-We do consider full manuscripts, but we prefer to receive pitches to give us a better understanding of the topic and your viewpoint as an author.
+We prefer to receive pitches prior to an article's submission to give us a better understanding of the topic and your viewpoint as an author.
 Guidelines for pitches may be found here.
-Potential authors should also search our archives to see if we’ve published any stories on the same topic.
+Potential authors should also search our archives to see if we've published any stories on the same topic.

 There are many helpful online resources for writers who wish to pitch editors.
 Pitches help editors by quickly establishing the nature of the story you’re proposing, its relevance to our readership, your point of view, and the sources you’ll consult.
 A good pitch also gives the editors a sense of your writing style.